Cláudia Gadelha: 2020

 Gadelha was scheduled to face Alexa Grasso on January 18, 2020, at UFC 246.
 However, on the day of the weigh-ins, Grasso weighed in at 121.5, 5.5 pounds over the strawweight limit of 116 lbs.
 The NSAC decided to remove the fight because competitors are not allowed to compete if the weight between them is over 3 pounds.

 Gadelha was expected to face Marina Rodriguez on May 2, 2020, at UFC Fight Night 174.
-However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date Instead Gadelha faced Angela Hill on May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
+However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date Instead Gadelha faced Angela Hill on May 16, 2020, at UFC on ESPN 8.
 She won the bout via split decision.
 13 of 17 media outlets scored the fight in favor of Hill.

 Gadelha was scheduled to face Yan Xiaonan on September 26, 2020, at UFC 253, but a knee injury sustained by Gadelha ruled her out of the bout.
 The pair was rescheduled to UFC on ESPN: Santos vs. Teixeira on November 7, 2020, instead.
 She lost the fight via unanimous decision.

 On December 17, 2021, it was reported that Gadelha announced her retirement from competing in MMA professionally.